Some Books About Illinois Business

 Illinois’s Egypt inspired one of the best books of Illinois popular history—in the best sense of the term.
 Bloody Williamson (originally published in 1952 and reprinted with an introduction by John Y. Simon by University of Illinois Press in 1992) is Paul Angle’s “chapter in American lawlessness.”
 John Y. Simon, the distinguished historian who taught for years at SIU at Carbondale, observed about it in 1992 that has sold briskly for forty years and never disappointed readers—something that can be said about very few Illinois books.

-The great novel that might be written about coal mining in central Illinois has not yet been attempted.
 The above-mentioned biographies of John L. Lewis touch on the central Illinois coal wars that inspired some of his more controversial moves; the battles still rage mainly in the pages of history journals and partisan tracts.
 Carl Oblinger's Divided Kingdom focuses on communities and events in the coal fields of central Illinois through biographical anecdotes culled from interviews with 36 men and four women; topics include the mining wars that ravaged the industry and the coal communities of Illinois in the 1930s.
+My Midnight at Noon: A History of Coal Mining in Sangamon County by James Krohe Jr. (Sangamon County Historical Society, 1975) is useful if limited in scope.
+The great novel that might be written about coal mining in Sangamon and the rest of central Illinois has not yet been attempted.

 Dozens of books worth reading have been written about Chicago railroads.
 Several are from the NIU Press series, Railroads in America.
 Typical is The North Western: A History of the Chicago & North Western Railway System (Northern Illinois University Press, 1996).
 There should be more works such as The Railroad Tycoon Who Built Chicago: A Biography of William B. Ogden by Jack Harpster (Southern Illinois University Press, 2018).